internetarchive/fatcat/extra/elasticsearch/README.md

     http put :9200/fatcat_release_v03 < release_schema.json

-To replace a "real" index with an alias pointer, do two actions (not truely zero-downtime, but pretty fast):
+To replace a "real" index with an alias pointer, do two actions (not truly zero-downtime, but pretty fast):

     http delete :9200/fatcat_release